Mary Immaculate Girls' High School

 The Mary Immaculate Girls' High Schools are located in Kalina and Borivali in the city of Mumbai, India.
 They are Catholic schools, established and administered by the Mission Sisters of Ajmer, members of an Indian religious congregation.
 The school is under the religious jurisdiction of the Roman Catholic Archbishop of Mumbai.

 Mary Immaculate Girls' High School, Borivli and Kalina are affiliated to the Maharashtra State Board of Education, Mumbai.
-It started as a primary school in June 1957, and was upgraded to a high school in 1963.
-The students are known as Marians.
-There are also schools by the same name, run by the Mission Sisters of Ajmer in Ajmer and Kota, Rajasthan.
+It started as a primary school in June 1957.